schoenemeyer/docker-nvidia-basics/README.md

 sudo restorecon -v /usr/bin/nvidia-docker
 ```

-instead of docker you can run commands using nvidia-docker directly and it is a bit shorter
+instead of docker you can run commands using nvidia-docker directly and it is a bit shorter.
+Nvidia-docker is ust a wrapper that sets up the nvidia runtime to be the default when invoking docker commands.
 ```
 nvidia-docker run -t --net=host --rm nvcr.io/nvidia/k8s/cuda-sample:nbody  nbody
 ```